|

 Jim

-Crawford is something of a Blues enigma.
+Crawford is something of an enigma.
 Originally from Lancashire,

 he now resides on the North Devon coast.